 I received my Ph.D. in political science at the University of California, Berkeley in May 2010, with concentrations in comparative politics, East Asian politics, and public organizations.
-My book manuscript, "Pressing Back: The Struggle for Control over China's Journalists," investigates journalistic resistance to government demands and censorship in China.
+My 2016 book, China's Unruly Journalists: How Committed Professionals are Changing the People's Republic (Routledge) investigates journalistic resistance to government demands and censorship in China.

 I became interested in Chinese politics after taking Mandarin Chinese as an undergraduate (Amherst College, 2002) and spending a semester abroad in Beijing.
 The Chinese media is a microcosm for many of the broader changes in Chinese society, representing a fascinating and contradictory blend of commercialization and state oversight, resistance and censorship.